 Born and raised in Powell River on the BC coast, Brian has always had a strong “sense of place” for the coast he loves.
 He has worked in all of its major resource industries and as well, he has been an historical consultant, primarily to First Nations and the Federal Government, on issues concerning the historical and legal basis of Indian land rights.
 Extensive research over the years into historical documentation has resulted in a deep and detailed awareness BC’s past along with many of its fascinating – and often humorous – stories and connections.
 But he is also a musician and this knowledge informs some of his song writing as well as an appreciation for songs that date from that various periods of that colourful history.

-He has recently combined these passions to create musically based presentations of 1-2 hours in length about BC’s history that are not only uniquely engaging, perceptive and entertaining but guaranteed to add to an audience’s “sense of place”.
+He has recently combined these passions to create musically based presentations of 1-2 hours in length about BC’s history and working life that are not only uniquely engaging, perceptive and entertaining but guaranteed to add to an audience’s “sense of place”.

 Performing the “Grand Hotel”, from the Phil Thomas collection of BC songs,